McAllen Spinal Cord Injury Lawyer

 Speak to an experienced spinal cord injury lawyer today to get your case moving.

-The compensation you can claim depends on your total economic, non-economic and punitive damages.
+The compensation you can claim depends on your total economic, non-economic, and punitive damages.
 Your economic damages are calculated by assessing medical expenses, loss of income and benefits, property damage, and other out-of-pocket expenses.

 These economic damages can be significant in the case of a spinal cord injury.
-According to the Christopher Reeve Foundation, the healthcare costs and living expenses for someone with High Tetraplegia are $1.163,425 in the first year and $202,032 each subsequent year.
+According to the Christopher Reeve Foundation, the healthcare costs and living expenses for someone with High Tetraplegia are $1,163,425 in the first year and $202,032 each subsequent year.
 This does not include loss of income.

 If you suffered a spinal cord injury at work, it’s best to speak to an experienced personal injury lawyer to see if you may be eligible for compensation.
-A personal injury lawyer will support you throughout your case and help you recover the maximum compensation you are entitled to.
+A McAllen personal injury lawyer will support you throughout your case and help you recover the maximum compensation you are entitled to.

 However, if your employer does not have workers’ compensation coverage, they are considered a non-subscriber.
 An employer may be liable for damages from an employee’s injury, even if the injured employee is partly at fault.